 Building Closures | Get a Text, E-mail or Push Notification

 State employees and citizens can receive notice of the unexpected* closure of state government offices through the FlashAlert Messenger system.
 Notices can be received as text messages, e-mails, or Push Notification on Android or iPhone devices.
-The Department of Administrative Services also makes closure information available through the media, a website, and for Salem- and Portland-metro closures, an employee-only hotline (503-373-0850).
+The Department of Administrative Services also makes closure information available through the media and a website.

 Sample Text or E-mail